phpbrew/Onion/README.md

 Onion
 =======
-Onion, The fast approch to make/install packages for PHP.
+Onion, The fast approach to make/install packages for PHP.

 Onion is able to generate a pear-compatible package.xml file from a very simple config file, So you can release your pear package very quickly!